To anyone visiting Hollywood, I definitely recommend stopping by the Hollywood Forever Cemetery.

 Walthall and the other famous residents of the cemetery.
 Maps of the famous gravesites are also

-available in the gift shop ($5) and the office located to the left of the entrance.
+available in the gift shop (high quality ones for $5) and the office (smaller, paper copies for free) located to the left of the entrance.

 Stray cats living around the Cathedral Mausoleum.